knpuniversity/oauth/knpu/refresh-token.rst

 really just access tokens, and when they expire, you'll need to send the user back through the login flow.

+Why do refresh tokens exist?
+If an attacker steals an access token, there is only a short window they can use it before it expires.
+If an attacker gains a refresh token, it is useless to them without the client's credentials.
+Having two keys instead of one is a method often used in security to make it harder for attackers to compromise a system.

 Fortunately, COOP *does* support refresh tokens.
 Open up the ``CoopOAuthController`` where we make the API request to ``/token``.
 Let's dump this response and go through the process::